nmmull/compsig/README.md

 source language, despite not being fully featured, to have operations not necessarily supported by our target languages.

-### LambdaSC

-LambdaSC is a toy language for implementing signals with composition as a primitive operator.
-It has the following grammar:
+LambdaSC has the following grammar:

 ```
 <op>  ::= + | * | <<